shallowse/fullstackopen/osa9/README.md

 ...
 ```

-Seems that there is and open issue about this:
+Seems that there is and open issue about this (last accessed 22.11.2020):
 [https://github.com/facebook/create-react-app/issues/9960](https://github.com/facebook/create-react-app/issues/9960)

 The same thread also highlights a [workaround](https://github.com/facebook/create-react-app/issues/9960#issuecomment-730722889) that I utilized for ```my-app```.